Open Accessibility Menu

 These symptoms can get worse or better depending on time of day, activity, and even stress level.
 In severe cases, sciatic nerve pain can make work, exercise, and sleep seem next to impossible.
 And unless the underlying causes of your sciatica or radiculopathy are addressed, your symptoms can recur.

 Sciatica is often perceived as a temporary discomfort, but without proper treatment, it can progressively worsen.
 Untreated or mismanaged sciatica can evolve into a chronic issue.
 The pain may intensify, spread further down the leg, and interfere with everyday activities like walking, working, or sleeping.
 In severe cases, prolonged compression of the sciatic nerve can lead to nerve damage, resulting in muscle weakness or even permanent loss of sensation in the affected leg.
 Early medical intervention, combined with appropriate pain management strategies, is essential to preventing long-term complications.
-If you're experiencing symptoms that persist or worsen, it's important to consult with a qualified specialist as soon as possible.
+If you're experiencing symptoms that persist or worsen, it's important to consult with a qualified professional as soon as possible.

 Our multidisciplinary team delivers comprehensive and customized pain relief for sciatic nerve pain.
 We may recommend: